Johnstown Flood

 The American Red Cross, led by Clara Barton and with 50 volunteers, undertook a major disaster relief effort.
 Support for victims came from all over the United States and 18 foreign countries.
 After the flood, survivors suffered a series of legal defeats in their attempts to recover damages from the dam's owners.
-This led in the 20th century to American law changing from a fault-based regime to one of strict liability.
+This led in the 20th century to American Tort law allowing, in some circumstances, strict liability rather than fault-based liability.

 The events have been commemorated nationally as well as locally.
 The Johnstown Flood National Memorial was established in 1964.
 The National Historic Landmark District of the South Fork Fishing and Hunting Club was established in 1986.
 Both are administered by the National Park Service.